 This award will recognize an exceptional citizen of our tri-County Region who has proven to be a community leader, role model, trend setter, or visionary, or who possesses other demonstrable qualities that set them and their work apart.
 The award is not intended for political activism or engagement.

-2019 Nominee: Wendy Kirbey (Albany Historic Carousel and Museum)
+2019 Winner: Wendy Kirbey (Instrumental in building the Albany Historic Carousel and Museum)

 Previous winners: Mike Volpe (Senior and Disability Services Advocate) and Dr. Greg Hamann (President, Linn-Benton Community College)

 Community Partner or Business of the Year Award

 The nominee will be a non-governmental organization (a non-profit, college, university, private or public company, or a subsidiary therein) that has demonstrated a commitment to bettering the lives of residents of our tri-County Region and/or has shown a commitment to growing the economy, and/or helping strengthen our communities; is a proven leader in their field; and demonstrates partnership, collaboration, and innovation.

 2019 Winner: Oregon RAIN (Help small and rural communities to reduce barriers to starting businesses)

 Previous winners: Oregon State Credit Union and Alyrica Networks, Inc.

 Meals on Wheels Volunteer of the Year Award